 The big four, on the other hand, are stagnating, with Sainsbury’s reporting in March its first fall in underlying sales for more than nine years.
 Earlier this month Tesco announced that it was appointing Unilever marketer David Lewis to replace outgoing chief executive Philip Clark.
 Meanwhile rattled Morrisons boss Dalton Philips has warned that the discounters could take a quarter of the market (they currently have just over 8 per cent) if the squeezed middle fails to fight back.

 But cutting prices, even in a strategic and permanent way, is not a differentiating and business-building strategy, and it certainly isn’t how to build a brand.
 Neither is brand-building a process of alignment with your competitors.
 You need to be distinctive from the off.
 Then you will stand out.

-Morrisons probably thinks it is investing in brand but I don’t believe its people know what brand is.
+Morrisons probably thinks it is investing in the brand but I don’t believe its people know what brand is.
 I doubt any of its employees could articulate what Morrisons believes in and stands for (apart from price cuts).
 And low prices alone don’t give customers a reason to shop there.

 Observe Morrisons’ communications over the last months; they’ve hired ad agency DLKW Lowe to make TV spots using its brand faces Ant and Dec to promote the new price cuts and focus on market-fresh quality.
 Then there was its projection of a baguette onto the wings of Anthony Gormley’s Angel of the North, inspired by Morrisons’ northern roots and again promoting the price cuts.
 The ensuing public scorn and even outrage prompted an apology from Morrisons.